ypan887/inventory_api/readme.md

 If you choose to seed the database, you can start explore the api

-### checkout categories and the products
+#### view categories and the products
 ```
 curl localhost:3000/categoris
 curl localhost:3000/category/1/products
 ```

-### checkout customers, and their orders
+#### view customers, and their orders

 ```
 curl localhost:3000/customers
 curl localhost:3000/customer/1/orders
 ```

-### checkout supplier merchants, and their supply records
+### view supplier merchants, and their supply records
 ```
 curl localhost:3000/merchants
 curl localhost:3000/merchant/1/supplies
 ```

-### checkout monthly statement.
+### view monthly statement.
-Statement will be updated whenever any relative sales information has changed on that paticular month.
-For example, if a orders record on Apr 12 2016 has changed, the income statement for that month will be recalculated and updated.
+Statement will be updated whenever the relative sales information for that month was changed.
+For example, if quantity of items in an order made on Apr-12-2016 has changed, the income statement for that month will be recalculated and updated number will be saved.
 If the price or cost of a product has changed, every monthly statements that happens after the created date of the product will be updated as well.

 ```
 curl localhost:3000/statements